What is earnest money?

 How you pay for the home can affect how much earnest money you’ll have to put down.

-If you’re using a conventional or government-backed loan (FHA, VA, USDA), earnest money amounts are governed by local norms or situational factors, like the amount of competition or home’s value.
+If you’re using a conventional or government-backed loan (FHA, VA, USDA), earnest money amounts are governed by local norms or situational factors, like the amount of competition or the home’s value.

 But if you’re making an all-cash offer and buying a home as is, you may not have to put down any deposit.
-There’s usually no holding period in this cash purchase scenario (unless you or the seller needs to delay closing) so the funds will likely transfer when the contract is signed.
+There’s usually no holding period in this cash purchase scenario (unless you or the seller needs to delay closing), so the funds will likely transfer when the contract is signed.

 💡 What if I’m buying the home with a low- or no-money down loan?